Day 124: The Rooster’s Denouement

 Getting to know ByTheBayou, a warm, funny and erudite person, and his neck of the woods has me convinced that Houston is not such a bad place after all.

-Mom, Dad, D, Julie, Anne, Joel, Scott, Laura, Kurt and my cheerleaders in Madison, Door County and C-U (you know who you are) have held my hands and wiped away my tears through this time.
-Without them, and the southern chapter of the Daughters Of The American Hurricane, viz.
-Machelle, Beth, Wenni, Anastasia, Keerthi, Colette, Kavita and Stacey, life would have been beyond post-Katrina-unbearable, there is such a thing.
-I love you, too, Carole, Jorge and Ms. Viviane!
-To know who your true friends are (and who aren’t) … aaah!
+All of you in Madison, Door County, Ohio and C-U (you know who you are) who have held my hands and wiped away my tears through this time.
+Without you, and the southern chapter of the Daughters Of The American Hurricane, viz.
+Mac, Beth, Wenni, Anastasia, Keerthi, Colette, Kavita and Stacey, life would have been beyond post-Katrina-unbearable, there is such a thing.

-The consideration I’ve received from all of you in BlogLand, people I’ve never met, is amazing.
+The consideration I’ve received from all of you in BlogLand, people who I’ve never met in person is amazing.
 When some pooh-pooh the need and effectiveness of blogging, all I have to do now is show them this.
-The power of the internet shines in the outpouring of love and support that has followed disasters like the Southeast Asian tsunami and earthquake, Katrina and the Pakistani earthquake.
+The power of the internet shines in the outpouring of love and support that has followed disasters like the Southeast Asian tsunami and earthquake, Katrina and the Flood, and the Pakistani earthquake.
 You on my blogroll, especially Alan, brimful, Chai and Mimosa, I salute you.
-A special place in my heart has been carved for Alan, who has been helping me fix programming bugs in my WordPress blog because he thinks of it as a valuable resource, and Mimosa, who just made and mailed me 2 CDs of 97 glorious songs, with the longest handwritten card ever.
-Tracks And Trains Trailing My Red Tape, chock-full of Tom Waits, Mark Mothersbaugh, Ray Charles, Willie Nelson and many, many talented more has now permanently fused with my growing playlist.
+A special place in my heart for Mimosa, who just made and mailed me 2 CDs of 97 glorious songs, with the longest handwritten card ever.
+Tracks And Trains Trailing My Red Tape, chock-full of Tom Waits, Mark Mothersbaugh, Neko Case, Ray Charles, Willie Nelson and many, many talented more has now permanently fused with my growing playlist.
 Music makes this world go ’round; never forget New Orleans that gave it much to sing with and about.

 Allow me to close by vouching for this life and the paths it has taken me down.
 What will The Year Of The Dog bring?
-I don’t know, but my prayer is that it guides all of us deftly through the new road we embark on as a city and, I hope, as a nation.
+I don’t know, but I hope that it guides all of us deftly through the new road we embark on as a city and as a nation.
 It’s going to be scary and exciting at once; we have no choice but to take it as it comes.
-In fact, we have a responsibility to our spirits and the town to give it the best go we’ve got.
+In fact, we have a responsibility to our spirits and the town to give it the best we’ve got.

 What’s New Orleans when it isn’t a party?
 It’s home.
 And if not forever, it’s only polite to give back what you got from her.

 Happy New Year, dear friends and readers!
-May the delicious aroma of my chana masala and sangria, R’s German meatballs, Ismael’s Mexican cooking, and the mirth and goodwill generated at our small gathering tomorrow evening, reach you all.
+May the delicious aroma of my chana masala and sangria, R’s German meatballs, I’s Mexican cooking, and the mirth and goodwill generated at our small gathering tomorrow evening reach you all.
 Peace.

 Of course, it’s not as if you have not shown your loyalty and support to your friends.
 You were a big help and crutch during that wimpy little storm Rita here at the homestead when we all staunchly decided we were not budging, and during the run-up to my now imminent start of “the year o’ commuting”.